-For example, if you determined that port 0 is the port connected to the Brocade Fibre Channel switch, you fencing file should contain the following:
+For example, if you determined that port 0 is the port connected to the switch, your fencing file should contain the following:

 '''

 WWPN of the HBA installed on this system

 #

 2000000173002c0b

 '''

 6. After the node is added to the cluster, enable the fencing feature by using the CXFS GUI or cmgr command on a CXFS administration node.